LeDDGroup/typescript-transform-jsx/README.md

 ## Roadmap/Caveats

+- Always handle `children` property implicitly

+- Self closing tags will be treated as such, (ie no children handling on the props)

 - Using spread operators on html elements require _esnext_ environment because it compiles down to `Object.entries` expression:

 ```tsx